rroethof/roethof.net/content/copyright/index.md

 If you wish to use the content in this blog (which you are free to do in any medium or format as dictated by [the license](https://creativecommons.org/licenses/by-nd/4.0/deed.en)) you must:

-- Attribute me as the original author, and not shoveled away at the bottom of a description page, make it obvious (in the video, podcast, or text itself).
+- Attribute me as the original author and not shoveled away at the bottom of a description page, make it obvious (in the video, podcast, or text itself).

 - You may not apply legal terms or technological measures that legally or practically restrict others from doing anything [the license](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) permits.